-A wonder is any sort of special ability, like magical spells or super powers, which the character has.
-They're weird because they can be an Aptitude, Experience, or resource.
-Not all characters have them.
+A wonder is any sort of special ability, like magical spells or super powers, that the character has.
+They're weird because they can be an aptitude, an experience, or a resource.
+Not all characters have wonders.
 Not all stories need them.
+It depends a lot upon the setting, the time and place, and the genre your character exists in.